 Oh, SpongeBob.
 How we love you for all the Parental Bonuses and sneaking some questionable content into the show.
+Guess what other show known for adult content had a lot of the same crew...
 For the radar for the movie, see here.
 Before you add an example, ask yourself the following: "Am I purposely taking a quote out of context?"
 "Am I reading way too deeply into an innocent joke?"
 "Is the 'hidden' joke the only joke?"
 If you answer yes to any, that's not this trope.

 - A large number of episodes are pretty violent and gory, to the point the show even has it's own folder in the "Family-Unfriendly Violence" page.

 - "Squilliam Returns" has a part where Squilliam mentions that Squidward was voted "Most Likely to Suck Eggs" in high school.
 The phrase means "to shut up and deal with it," but in Spanish, "eggs" can refer to the testicles like "balls" in English.

 - From the 10 Year Anniversary Episode, Mr. Krabs has cameras in SpongeBob's, Patrick's, Squidward's, AND Sandy's bathrooms!